UpsidedownFalcon/IMU-Turntable/README.md

 3) Launch the webapp as described in [```/src/```](/src/)

 4) You're ready to use the project!
 Usage instructions can be found at [```/docs/how-to-use.md```](/docs/how-to-use.md)

+5) Modify as you need for your applications :)

+## Next steps

+The High-Tech Fidget Spinner is a **WORK IN PROGRESS** as of August 3, 2025.
+The community should follows this repository for the latest iterations.

+A **FORK** of this repository should be created to modify the project for your bespoke applicaiton.

+An **ISSUE** should be created to suggest changes / bug fixes for the entire community.

+Everyone is welcome to use, collaborate and iterate on this project!